QuentinRa/blog.quentinra.dev/info/html/special/icons.md

 * [Bootstrap Icons](https://icons.getbootstrap.com/)
   (open-source)
 * [fontawesome](https://fontawesome.com/v6.0/icons)
-  (open-source, some restriction like giving credits but (almost) no-one is doing it 🙄, even trough the creator told me in an email that we had to)
+  (open-source, some restriction like giving credits but (almost) no-one is doing it 🙄, even through the creator told me in an email that we had to)
 * [fontastic](https://fontastic.me/) (create your font)

 <hr class="sl">